-Shepadoodles are a great family dog.
+Shepadoodles are great family dog.
 They are careful around children and will keep them from harm.
 It will be like your children have a furry watchdog over them.

 While high energy levels can be a pro for some, it can also be a con.
-If you do not get out of the house enough, your Shepadoodle will start developing bad behaviors.
+If you do not leave the house enough, your Shepadoodle will start developing bad behaviors.

 Not Great For Apartments